 Identifying New Opportunities

 In a perfect world, a great CFO is proactive and seeks out opportunities for the business to grow.
-Of course, this requires strong analytical skills.
+Of course, this requires understanding the big picture, the goals of the organisation as well as strong analytical skills.
 Above all, the CFO needs financial acumen to dissect data and information to understand what it means.
 This may seem obvious, but if you are a technician, you may not be comfortable in this leadership position.

 “As CFO, it’s about more than the finances; the role also requires smart business strategies and marketing.
 Nowadays, CFOs have to truly understand their businesses so they can successfully give an opinion or lead a strategy.”